mrward/monodevelop-nuget-extensions/README.md

 ![NuGet package management extension addin in the addin manager dialog](doc/images/AddinManagerNuGetExtensionsAddin.png)

-Please make sure you close Xamarin Studio and then re-open it before opening the new Package Console window otherwise Xamarin Studio will crash.
+Please make sure you close the IDE and then re-open it before opening the new Package Console window otherwise the IDE will crash.

 # Features